alazaroc/blog-web-code/_posts/2022-05-28-getting-started-with-aws-security.md

 - **Grant least privilege access**
 - **Define permission guardrails for your organization**: You should use <kbd>AWS Organizations</kbd> to establish common permission guardrails that restrict access to all identities in your organization.
 [Here](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps_examples.html){:target="_blank"} are examples of service control policies (<kbd>SCPs</kbd>) defined by AWS that you can apply to your organization.
 - **Analyze public and cross-account access**: In AWS, you can grant access to resources in another account.
 You grant direct cross-account access using policies attached to resources or by allowing identity to assume an IAM role in another account.
-  - <kbd>IAM Access Analyzer</kbd> identify all access paths to a resource from outside of its account.
-It reviews resource policies continuously, and reports findings of public and cross-account access to make it easy for you to analyze potentially broad access.
+  - <kbd>IAM Access Analyzer</kbd> identifies all access paths to a resource from outside of its account.
+It reviews resource policies continuously and reports findings of public and cross-account access to make it easy for you to analyze potentially broad access.
 - **Share resources securely**: AWS recommends sharing resources using AWS Resource Access Manager (<kbd>AWS RAM</kbd>) because enables you to easily and securely share AWS resources within your AWS Organization and Organizational Units
 - **Reduce permissions continuously**: Maybe in the getting started of a project you chose to grant broad access, but later you should evaluate access continuously and restrict access to only the permissions required and achieve **least privilege**
 - **Establish emergency access process**: AWS recommends having a process that allows emergency access to your workload, in particular your AWS accounts, in the unlikely event of an automated process or pipeline issue